caterer-z-t/caterer-z-t/README.md

 # 💫 About Me:
-- I'm currently working on wrmXpress_gui
+- I'm currently working on wrmXpress_gui, using AI for the identification of multi-omic genetic markers of Pancreatic Ductal Adrenal Carcinoma (PDAC).

-- I'm an Undergraduate student at the University of Wisconsin - Eau Claire studying Biochemistry, Molecular Biology, Applied Mathematics, and Statistics
+- I'm an Undergraduate student at the University of Wisconsin - Eau Claire, studying Biochemistry, Molecular Biology, Applied Mathematics, and Statistics.

+- I'm an Undergraduate researcher in the Wheeler Lab and the Gomes Lab at the University of Wisconsin - Eau Claire.

+# Wheeler Lab Project
+In the Wheeler Lab, I am developing a Graphical User Interface (GUI) for the software wrmXpress (GitHub), which is used for the high-throughput analysis of parasites.
+This project is implementing the use of the Python library Dash, allowing the user to create necessary files and conduct the analysis all in a single platform.
+The GUI code can be found here: wrmXpress_gui.

+# Gomes Lab Project
+In the Gomes Lab, I am developing methods implementing the use of feature selection, machine learning, and deep learning pipelines for the detection/identification of markers of Pancreatic Ductal Adrenal Carcinoma (PDAC) using DNA Methylation and RNA sequencing datasets.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/z_26caterer) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/zacharytcaterer)